p4stoboy/BreakIn/BreakIn - A Splashkit Graphical Application Tutorial.md

 BreakIn is a game development project that explores basic game design patterns and implementations, walking you through building something that combines classic arcade gameplay with some procedural generation and programmatic drawing techniques.
 This tutorial will guide you through the development process, leveraging SplashKit as the graphics engine.

+Our initial goal is to create a simple breakout-style game where the player controls a paddle to bounce a ball and break ***an endless stream*** of blocks.
+We will start with the core game loop, event handling, and state management, then gradually introduce more complex features like physics, terrain generation, and visual effects.

 **note:** This tutorial uses a combination of imperative and functional / declarative patterns to encapsulate and inform functionality, this is a personal choice by me based on both the implementation language and my general distaste for object oriented design patterns.
 That said, the concepts and broad implementation patterns covered from here on out can easily be applied to an object oriented approach.
 ## Setting up the development environment